1. Keep Customers Informed

-By far one of the most important things you can do right now is to keep you customers updated.
+One of the most important things you can do right now is to simply keep your customers updated.
 Widespread closures and special operating schedules have conditioned consumers to verify store hours and operating status prior to making plans.
 To make sure that your customers can visit with confidence, make use of your website and business search profiles to communicate your hours and services.

 Your website and business profiles should highlight the following information